 – Provide a waist-up pose; no head-and-shoulder or full body poses for the yearbook. (makes sense)

 – The senior should be centered in the photo, facing the camera, with both eyes visible. (makes sense)

-– No props (no animals, costumes, hats, sunglasses, cars, weapons, sports equipment, musical instruments, foreign objects or additional people in photo). (makes sense)
+– No props (no animals, costumes, hats, sunglasses, cars, weapons, sports equipment, musical instruments, foreign objects, or additional people in the photo). (makes sense)

 – Simple, uncluttered background (whether indoors or outdoors).
 No solid color backgrounds. (makes sense)